capnhowyoudo/Sharepoint-Online-Powershell-Scripts/PNP_App_Registration/Register_PNP_Powershell_App.md

 # Install the New PnP PowerShell Module

-  To install the new PnP PowerShell module, use:
+  To install the new PnP PowerShell module in Powershell 7+, use:

     Install-Module PnP.PowerShell